MISSION AND GOALS

 To nurture a love for learning, within an environment where there is respect, honesty, compassion and laughter.
 We aim to create a happy atmosphere for pupils, in which they feel safe, are extended, and stimulated in all areas of learning.
 The building of self-esteem and confidence are vitally important.
 It is important that the pupils strive to be the best they can be.
 We work towards building on the individual strengths that each pupil has.
 Another aim is to equip the pupils with the necessary skills in order to cope as independently as possible.

-The Intermediate Phase consists of three classes, including one Life Orientation class.
+The Intermediate Phase consists of two classes, including one Life Orientation class.

 A balanced learning programme is emphasised to encourage the academic and practical abilities of our learners.
 Learning areas covered are English, Mathematics, integrated studies (History, Natural science and Geography), Life Orientation, Health and Nutrition (Cookery), Arts and Crafts, pre-vocational skills, Physical Education and Computer Skills.
 It is important that pupils should be functionally literate in both Language and Mathematics.
 They also need to develop a general knowledge of the world around them.
 Besides the theoretical and practical side of teaching, pupils are also encouraged in creative thinking skills and problem solving within specific topics.
 Learning takes place individually as well as in groups.
 Differentiation is an important part of our planning.
 An integrated whole language approach is used when teaching the subjects.
 The subjects are taught within the parameters of the Curriculum and Assessment Policy Statement (CAPS).
 We are fortunate in that we are not bound by any prescribed syllabus, thus allowing for more relevant and appropriate individualised teaching to occur.
 We develop an Independent Development Plan (IDP) in order to enhance the individualised education of each child.